OjanayR/beautywithaja/README.md

 - Icons 8

 ## Approach
-The idea for this website was to showcase my React JS skills while learning Material-ui and Commerce js.
+The idea for this website was to showcase my React JS skills while learning Material-UI and Commerce js.

 ## Wireframe